whoisYeshua/webpack-simple-boilerplate/README.md

 ## ⚠️ Requirements ⚠️

-Since some Webpack, ESLint plugins or other dev tools like (`stylelint-config-standard-scss`) require `Node.js` version ≥ `20.17`. you need [`Node.js 20.17 and above`](https://nodejs.org/en/) to prepare for future changes.
+Since some Webpack, ESLint plugins or other dev tools like (`stylelint-config-recess-order`) require `Node.js` version ≥ `20.19`. you need [`Node.js 20.19 and above`](https://nodejs.org/en/) to prepare for future changes.
 Check recommended version in [.nvmrc](./.nvmrc).
 You also may need [Docker](https://www.docker.com/get-started/), if you want run production build

 ## ⏬ Installation